ElrikGroupCo/docs-flightsayer/flight_status.md

     + array[FlightStatus] - returns flight info for each specified flight.

 + Response 400 (application/json)
-The most common cause of 404s is that the flight ids specified are not of the correct format.
+The most common cause of 404s is that the flight Ids specified are not of the correct format.

     + Attributes
         + status_code (number, required)
         + error (string, required)

+    + Body

+        {
+          "status_code": 400
+          "error": "Bad request: <reason>"
+        }

 ## Search flights [GET /flights/v1/search{?origin,destination,departing_after,departing_before,changed_after,changed_before}]

-Retrieves flight Ids that match a set of filters
+Retrieves flight Ids that match a set of filters.
+Note that these results include codeshares, so you may receive more than one flight Id for effectively the same flight.

 + Request